phpmyadmin/phpmyadmin/doc/faq.rst

     mysql.default_socket = /var/lib/mysql/mysql.sock

 Then restart apache and it will work.

-Here is a fix suggested by Brad Ummer:

-* First, you need to determine what socket is being used by MySQL.
-To do this, telnet to your server and go to the MySQL bin directory.
-In this directory there should be a file named *mysqladmin*.
-Type ``./mysqladmin variables``, and this should give you a bunch of info about your MySQL server, including the socket (*/tmp/mysql.sock*, for example).
-* Then, you need to tell PHP to use this socket.
-To do this in phpMyAdmin, you need to complete the socket information in the :file:`config.inc.php`.
-For example:
-  :config:option:`$cfg['Servers'][$i]['socket']`  Please also make sure that the permissions of this file allow to be readable by your webserver (i.e.
-  '0755').

 Have also a look at the `corresponding section of the MySQL documentation <http://dev.mysql.com/doc/refman/5.7/en/can-not-connect-to-server.html>`_.